meowosaurus/aa-simplewiki/README.md

   * Non-superadmin users can create, edit and delete custom sections (editor)

 ### ToDo:
-* Add repo to pip
+* Add repo to PyPi
 * Add dropdown menues
 * Add buttons for editors to every section to edit or delete it
 * Extend permission system: